-- name: Human-readable name/label of the job - filter: filters (if any) to apply to the output (can be tested with --test-filter) - max tries: Number of times to retry fetching the resource - diff_tool: Command to a custom tool for generating diff text - diff_filter: filters (if any) to apply to the diff result (can be tested with --test-diff-filter) - treat_new_as_changed: Will treat jobs that don't have any historic data as CHANGED instead of NEW (and create a diff for new jobs)
+- name: Human-readable name/label of the job - filter: filters (if any) to apply to the output (can be tested with --test-filter) - max_tries: Number of times to retry fetching the resource - diff_tool: Command to a custom tool for generating diff text - diff_filter: filters (if any) to apply to the diff result (can be tested with --test-diff-filter) - treat_new_as_changed: Will treat jobs that don't have any historic data as CHANGED instead of NEW (and create a diff for new jobs) - compared_versions: Number of versions to compare for similarity - kind (redundant): Either url, shell or browser.
+Automatically derived from the unique key (url, command or navigate) of the job type - user_visible_url: Different URL to show in reports (e.g. when watched URL is a REST API URL, and you want to show a webpage)